shift7-ch/katta-docs/OVERVIEW.md

 The following diagram illustrates the flow of actions to setup Katta Server in both modes:

 ![ServerSetup.drawio.png](img/overview/ServerSetup.drawio.png)

+In words: in order to be able to upload storage profiles, the following actions need to be taken:

+* for Static Mode, we do S3 calls from the Web Client, hence CSP settings need to be set correctly matching the endpoints of the storage profile.
+Contact your
+  Katta Server admin running Katta Web.
+* for STS, the trust and roles need to be configure in IAM of the S3 provider.
+See [SETUP_KATTA_SERVER.md](SETUP_KATTA_SERVER.md) for details.

 ## Comparison Katta Client and Katta Server Frontend